miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 As an approach to Long-Term Validation (LTV), this specification defines four signature levels: the base signature level (SIG-B), the signature timestamp level (SIG-T), the long-term validation signature level containing validation information (SIG-LTV), and the long-term archive timestamp signature level (SIG-LTA).
 Furthermore, the continued addition of validation information and archive timestamps enables continued verification of signature validity, even after the obsolescence or compromise of cryptographic algorithms.

-Long-Term Validation for JSON Web Signature (LTV-JWS) is a JWS extension specification that defines a long-term signature format based on JWS JSON Serialization and a long-term validation approach similar to XAdES [ISO14533-2] for XML signatures.
+Long-Term Validation for JSON Web Signature (LTV-JWS) is a JWS extension specification that defines a long-term signature format based on JWS JSON Serialization and a long-term validation approach similar to XAdES (ISO 14533-2) for XML signatures.

 In addition, this specification supports an indirect signing model using external references (refs), allowing multiple arbitrary files, including non-JSON data, to be used as indirect signature targets.
 This indirect signing mechanism enables JWS to be used as a more general-purpose signature.